bitshares/bsips/bsip-recurringmonthly.md

     Discussion: https://github.com/bitshares/bitshares-core/issues/1208

 # Abstract
 Recurring withdrawals can currently be defined in BitShares core with respect to any periodic interval greater than the minimum block interval (currently 3 seconds).
 However those intervals are not intuitive for many use cases such as intervals defined in terms of Gregorian calendar months.
-This BitShares Improvement Proposal describes describes possible defintions for the periodic intervals and possible implementations such that they are compatible with the existing recurring withdrawal capability.
-The adoption of of this proposal might increase the goods and services that are accessible through BitShares by making it easier for merchants to accept payment on an intuitive montly basis.
+This BitShares Improvement Proposal describes possible defintions for the periodic intervals and possible implementations such that they are compatible with the existing recurring withdrawal capability.
+The adoption of of this proposal will likely increase the goods and services that are accessible through BitShares by making it easier for merchants to accept payment on an intuitive montly basis.

 # Motivation
 Recurring withdrawals can currently be defined with respect to any periodic interval greater than the minimum block interval (currently 3 seconds).
 However those intervals are not intuitive for many use cases such as a desire for a monthly interval.
 An approximation to a monthly interval might be 30 days; with that approximation and with a starting date-time of January 1 (in the Gregorian Calendar), the next period will begin on January 31, and the subsequent period will begin on March 1 or March 2 depending on whether it is a leap year.